firstdraft/appdev-lessons/lessons/ad2-helper-methods-pt2.md

 Hmm, I see It's giving me the source code of the index page because this is after a validation failure.
 So it's rendering the new template, but it's on the route.
 Looks like slash movies cuz we did a post to slash movie.
 [00:58:30] So it's doing a get of the source code of slash movies.
 But I need this.
 But in any case, you can see here, if I inspect element, that'll be a better way of doing it.

 It did a value attribute and it populated it with what it, what it had before, so it's correctly pre-populating.
-This box rails does it automatically when we use the form with helper for a model, give it a form block [00:59:00] variable.
+This box Rails does it automatically when we use the form with helper for a model, give it a form block [00:59:00] variable.
 These methods automatically do the right thing of using whatever attributes this object already has.

 So if I previously, let's just oppose this object, if I do at movie dot title equals preexisting value, so I'm assigning a value to it and then I rendered this form when the title method here [00:59:30] is called with Tex Field.
 It's going to be smart enough to prepopulate.
 Whatever value's already on that object.
 So it makes edit forms super easy.